specklesystems/speckle-docs/dev/server-webhooks.md

 ```

 ## Reporting Success
-The endpoint code will need to return a HTTP response status header.
-Currently the server recognises `200 OK` as a successful response.
-Alternatively, it can respond with any other status in its execution.
-These will also be highlighted as the webhook being in error in the UI with ❌ as described above.
+The endpoint code should return a HTTP response status header.
+The server recognises statuses `200 OK` to `204 NO_CONTENT` as a successful execution.
+Alternatively, your endpoint can respond with other statuses in its execution.
+The webhook execution log shows these as error with additional payload data you supply to diagnose issues.

 ## The Webhook Payload